sboez/Bz-Creative/README.md

 :package: **Webpack :** I'm not familiary with this yet, config was tedious but finally it works !

 :chart_with_upwards_trend: **Performances :** Especially lights, shadows, reflections and physics are very heavy for our browsers.
 Some tricks was used to improve general peformance and keep a good fps.
+I decided later to make the room and add his objects with Blender and export a .glb file.
+It's smaller, prettier and faster.

 ## Usage